-The University welcomes clubs, societies and student publications’ contributions to student life.
+The University welcomes the contributions of clubs, societies and student publications to student life.
 With more than 200 officially recognised clubs and societies to choose from, there is something for everybody at Oxford.

-Clubs that open their membership to students of more than one college can register with the Proctors.
-Registration assists the smooth running and continuity of clubs, gives access to University email, webpage facilities, and insurance, enables clubs to use the minibus hire and driver assessment scheme, entitles application for University grants and permission to use ‘Oxford University’ in their names (‘Oxford’ in the case of publications), and generally helps to protect the clubs’ best interests as well as the University’s reputation.
+Clubs that open their membership to students of more than one college can register with the Proctors’ Office.
+Registration assists the smooth running and continuity of clubs, gives access to University email, webpage facilities and insurance, enables clubs to use the minibus hire and driver assessment scheme, entitles application for University grants and permission to use ‘Oxford University’ in their names (‘Oxford’ in the case of publications), and generally helps to protect the clubs’ best interests as well as the University’s reputation.

-If you help to edit publications intended mainly for other students, or write for such publications, you need to be aware that your activities are covered by the University’s disciplinary regulations and by further regulations as referenced in 9.4 below.
+If you help to edit publications intended mainly for other students, or write for such publications, you need to be aware that your activities are covered by the University’s disciplinary regulations and by further regulations.

 9.4 Regulations of the Rules Committee

 Rules Committee regulations concern the activities and conduct of student members.
 The regulations set out rules covering: clubs, societies and publications; defacement of property and unauthorised advertisements; behaviour after examinations; overseas activities; rowing on the river.

 Those responsible for managing University land and buildings, or operating University services and facilities, are empowered to draw up and publish local rules governing access and use.

 You are advised to familiarise yourself with any published rules, for example as displayed on noticeboards in or at the entrance to buildings or property or on the service’s website.